 Fort Snelling State Park is one of the best hiking areas in St Paul.
-The park covers nearly 3,000 acres, where you can benefit from the magnificent outdoors.
-It has 12 miles of groomed and tracked ski trails, 6 miles of trail lined for various uses, and dog showboating and skijoring on 7 miles of trail is allowed.
-The park has extensive biking and skiing trails that connect with Minnehaha park and the national wildlife refuge in the Minnesota valley.
-Tourists can learn about the park and its history and resources.
-Trails also have visitants to climb up to the historic Fort Snelling in the 1820s to view military life.
-You can also enjoy a golf course with nine holes, picnic areas show, and bird watching.
-Fort Snelling State Park is an excellent place to enjoy that Minnesota winter fresh air.
+The park covers nearly 3,000 acres, and you can enjoy the magnificent outdoors.
+The park provides 12 miles of groomed and tracked ski trails, 6 miles of multi-use trails, and skijoring and dog sledding on 7 miles of trail is allowed.
+The elevation gain of the trail is 699 feet.
+The trail is generally considered an easy trail route.
+The park offers extensive biking and skiing trails that connect with Minnehaha Park and the National Wildlife Refuge in the Minnesota Valley.
+Tourists can learn a lot about the park and its history.
+Visitors can hike to the historic Fort Snelling, established in the 1820s, to learn about military life.
+You can also enjoy a golf course with nine holes, picnic areas, and bird watching.
+Fort Snelling State Park is an excellent place to get outside and enjoy the Minnesota winter fresh air.

-Handpicked Top 3 Hiking Trails in St Paul, Minnesota.
+Expert recommended Top 3 Hiking Trails in St Paul, Minnesota.
 All of our hiking trails actually face a rigorous 50-Point Inspection, which includes customer reviews, history, complaints, ratings, satisfaction, trust, cost and general excellence.
-You deserve only the best!

 FORT SNELLING STATE PARK REVIEWS